9 FAM 302.13

 a.
 (U) In General:

 (1) (U) Certain J-1 exchange visitors are subject to the two-year foreign residence requirement of INA 212(e) (see 9 FAM 402.5-6(M)(1)).
-These exchange visitors must reside and be physically present in their country of nationality or last legal permanent residence for an aggregate of at least two years following completion of the exchange program and departure from the United States.
+These exchange visitors must reside and be physically present in their country of nationality or last legal permanent residence for an aggregate of at least two years following completion of their exchange visitor program and departure from the United States.
 If the exchange visitor’s country of nationality differs from their country of last legal permanent residence, then they are required to return to the country of their legal permanent residence at the time they obtained J status.
 These exchange visitors are ineligible to apply for or receive an H, K, or L NIV, nor are they eligible for an IV or LPR status until they have either complied with the foreign residence requirement or received a waiver.

 (2) (U) The following categories of exchange visitors (and their accompanying dependents in J-2 status) are subject to the foreign residence requirement: